Zeus-Deus/llm-term/README.md

 2. Build the project using Cargo: `cargo build --release`
 3. The executable will be available in the `target/release` directory

+## Building with Docker (No Rust Needed)

+If you do not want to install Rust on your system, you can build `llm-term` using Docker.
+See [DOCKER.md](./DOCKER.md) for detailed Docker-based build instructions, including how to run both `llm-term` and Ollama in containers for a fully containerized workflow.

 ## Usage

 1. Set your OpenAI API key (if using OpenAI models):

    - MacOS/Linux:

      ```
      export OPENAI_API_KEY="sk-..."
      ```